fronbasal/pretix-order-checkin/README.md

-# Pretix Check-in/out buttons on Order Page
+# Pretix Check-in buttons on Order Page

 This is a plugin for [pretix](https://github.com/pretix/pretix).

-Add a check-in button to the order detail and overview page.
+Adds check-in related buttons to the order overview page.

-### TODOs:

-- [ ] Handle "checked in but left" case

 ### Warning